Google My Business posts best practices for action takers only!

 The idea is to showcase your expertise, industry savvy, and always remember to use calls-to-action.

-3. The Google My Business posts feature is your new social media platform
+3. TREAT Google My Business postS AS your new social media platform

 Furthermore, if you make your content educational, yet entertaining, you’ll notice more engagements per post.
-Meaning, your schedule should include a maximum of 15% sales posts.
+Meaning, your schedule should include a maximum of sales posts.
+I like the 80/20 rule.
+80% educating/entertaining, 20% selling.

 Building credibility and trust online depend upon sparking meaningful conversations between your business and your potential customers.